adele/rIOD/README.md

-## Implementation of the IOD algorithm
+## A privacy-preserving implementation in R of the IOD algorithm

 ### Overview